Early Signs of Serial Killers

-When people hear that someone they have known for years has committed one or multiple murders, they often express great surprise and seem to find it hard to believe that the seemingly "normal" person they were friendly with could do such a thing.
-This is because many serial killers have the ability to behave in a manner that arouses no suspicion.
-There just aren't any standard indications that a person may be capable of such a gruesome crime.
+When people hear that someone they have known for years has committed a murder, they often express great surprise and seem to find it hard to believe that the seemingly “normal” person they knew could do such a thing.
+Many serial killers have the ability to behave in a manner that arouses no suspicion.
+There just aren’t any standard indications that a person may be capable of such a gruesome crime.
 There are, however, a few signs that may help to identify people who have the greatest potential to become serial killers.
-These signs are usually forerunners to the violent activities the killers engage in later in life.
+These traits and serial killing behavior do not demonstrate a causation behavior, rather it is a correlation between the two.
+These signs can usually foreshadow the violent activities the killers engage in later in life.

 One of the most common warning signs that potential serial killers display is a love of setting fires.
 While it may be common for young people to enjoy the site of a fire, a psychopath’s interest borders on that of being a potential arsonist.
 They will set anything they can on fire just to destroy it.

-The most noticeable early indicator to watch out for is when young people take pleasure in harming animals.
-They may provoke, torture or even kill cats, dogs and other pets.
-Even after seeing the results of their actions, the person will show no form of regret or morose.
+Another common indicator of possible serial killing behavior is killing animals.
+They may provoke, torture or even kill cats, dogs and other animals.
+Even after seeing the results of their actions, the person will show no form of regret or remorse.
 Serial killers generally seek control over the life of another, and at a younger age a small animal is the only type of creature they will be able to fully dominate.
-Any adolescent who displays this activity is an extreme risk of developing into an adult that could willingly hurt and kill human beings.
+Any adolescent who displays this activity is at an extreme risk of developing into a serial killer when they reach adulthood.